seanox/seanox-ai-nlp/seanox_ai_nlp/logics/README.md

 # Known Limitations

 - __Focused expressiveness__
-  The logic layer is intentionally reduced to a small set of primitives (`ANY`, `NOT`).
+  The logic layer is intentionally reduced to a small set of primitives __ANY__ and __NOT__.
 This ensures transparency and auditability, while more complex constructs (e.g., explicit intersections) are represented through nesting and normalization.
 - __Language coverage__